Toni Storm

 Early Life and Background

-Rossall was born in Auckland, New Zealand, on 19 October 1995 and moved with her mother to the Gold Coast, Australia, at age four after her parents separated.
-Growing up on the Gold Coast, she discovered professional wrestling on television around age ten and developed an early interest in the sport.
+Toni Rossall was born in Auckland on 19 October 1995 and relocated to Australia’s Gold Coast with her mother at the age of four after her parents separated.
+Growing up on the Gold Coast, she trained at a small local wrestling company and made her professional debut on 9 October 2009 at the age of thirteen, an unusually early start that laid the groundwork for her future in the sport.

 Toni Storm Career